RainbowResort/coppermine/plugins/enlargeit/readme.txt

 [S] = Security fix (issues that are related to security)
 *********************************************

+2009-11-24 [M] Version count updated to 1.1 {GauGau}
+2009-11-24 [A] Moved histogram cache from plugin folder to individual storage location of corresponding file {GauGau}
+2009-11-24 [A] Added color variables to histogram output {GauGau}
+2009-11-24 [A] Added needed path variables to codebase and JavaScript file enlargeit_source.js {GauGau}
+2009-11-24 [M] Renamed bbcode file {GauGau}
+2009-11-24 [B] Added switch to only allow histogram if needed image library is available {GauGau}
+2009-11-24 [B] Added index and displayimage page to $enlargeit_pages_array in codebase.php to allow enlargeIt to work on those pages as well {GauGau}
+2009-11-24 [B] Updated credits as per suggestion {GauGau}
 2009-11-24 [M] Version count updated to 1.0 {GauGau}
 2009-11-24 [B] Fixed broken histogram {GauGau}
 2009-11-24 [B] Added missing info file (work in progress) {GauGau}